BlaximusIV/lifehack_utils/CurfewService/README.md

 To install, first publish from the project's directory:
 - ```dotnet publish --output "C:\custom\publish\directory"```

-Then run powershell as an admin create the service
+Then run powershell as an admin and create the service
 - ```sc.exe create "Whatever you want to call the service" binpath="C:\wherever\the\executable\is.exe"```

 The service should be created.
 At this point all you should need to do is navigate to "Services" (just search for the app, win + "services"), find the service named [whatever you called it in the last step], adjust properties as seen fit, and start the service.